A mouse showed up in my basement. I chased it but…

 There are kind, generous and deeply religious people who fervently believe that God is going to everlastingly and ceaselessly torture human beings.
 These are not insensitive people; they hurt, and weep over people in far-off lands who go on hurting day after day without hope of change.
 They sometimes sob over people that live much nearer; people born in stinking tenement buildings, vermin infested, oppressed, unemployed and often unemployable.
 Many of these sincere believers are kind even to their enemies and they do them good.
 And yet they believe that God will everlastingly and ceaselessly torment humans and they believe it because others teach them that this is what God has said He will do; that the God and Father of Jesus Christ is the kind of God that would do such a thing and that Jesus is such a one in whose presence this endless torment will go on (Revelation 14:10-11 is used).

-These sensitive and kind people see the brutal and impenitent torturers of fellow-humans and are horrified that they would do such things and then believe that God will ceaselessly inflict torture, unendingly, on His enemies.
+These sensitive and kind people see the brutal and impenitent torturers of fellow-humans and are horrified that anyone would do such things and then believe that God will ceaselessly inflict torture, unendingly, on His enemies.

 This their teachers say He will do even to multiplied millions who’ve never heard and will never hear anything about God and His glorious Son, Jesus Christ.
 They will only come to know this loving Father and His loving Son on that day when He consigns and subjects them to endless and unceasing conscious torment.
 Sigh.